-Here, the danger comes from the possible presence of two different PFOA and PFOS compounds.
-These are perfluorooctane acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
+The danger comes from the possible presence of two different PFOA and PFOS compounds.
+These are perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).

-These toxic chemicals stay in the body indefinitely because they are not chemically capable of going away.
+These toxic chemicals stay in the body indefinitely because they cannot go away chemically.
 Instead, they only build up in the body over time, wreaking havoc and causing severe conditions, including prostate, kidney, and testicular cancer.

 What Percentage of Finished Foam Is Water?

-While a large percentage of firefighting foam is water, this does not remove the hazards people face when exposed to the foam.
+While a large percentage of firefighting foam is water, it does not remove the hazards people face when exposed to the foam.

 About 94% of firefighting foam is mixed with water, and 6% of fire suppression foam is concentrated.
 The problem is that the foam concentrate contains hazardous substances not neutralized by the water.